quoi-dev/geoip/README.md

   without `tzdata` and `tzdata-utils` packages or Windows).
 In this case timezone database auto-updates will be disabled, but you can specify `zic` executable path override and re-enable auto-updates.
+- `GOOGLE_TAG_ID` (optional) - Enable Google Analytics integration.
+  If this variable is not set, no Google Analytics scripts will be injected to the page.

 If `MAXMIND_ACCOUNT_ID` or `MAXMIND_DOWNLOAD_URL` are set,
 GeoIP database automatic updates enabled, otherwise